jigonzale04/jigonzale04/README.md

 ### Clinical Assistant Professor · Quantitative Methods
 ### Mitch Daniels School of Business · Purdue University

-*"I build AI systems that make real business decisions.
-I teach the next generation to do the same."*
+*I help organizations turn AI and analytics into real decision-making tools.
+I teach the next generation to do the same*

 </div>